 Where is Rob Page now?

-Rob Page only spent one season in the Premier League which was Watford’s maiden season in 1999-2000 but it was a personal success as he was voted player of the season.
+Rob Page only spent one season in the Premier League in 1999-2000 which was Watford’s maiden season, but it was a personal success as he was voted player of the season.

 After dropping down the leagues he called time on his 18-year playing career in 2011 whilst playing for Chesterfield.

-After a successful spell at Port Vale, leading them to 12th position at the end of the 2015-16 season, Page left the club in May 2016 to join newly promoted Northampton Town.
+After a successful first season at the club finishing 12th in the league, Page left in May 2016 to join newly promoted Northampton Town.

 Unfortunately his team couldn’t maintain their form and suffered a terrible run at the back end of the year where they were beaten in nine out of 11 games which ultimately led to his sacking in January 2017.

-Robert Page wasn’t out of football for long and was appointed as the Wales under-21 manager in March 2017, replacing fellow ex professional football player Geraint Williams.
+He wasn’t out of football for long and was appointed as the Wales under-21 manager in March 2017, replacing fellow ex-professional football player Geraint Williams.

 Back to Watford